We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Price range: $2.99–$49.99

-We’ve seen enough burned fingers and kitchen towels to know not everyone has handy mitts lying around.
+We’ve seen enough burned fingers to know not everyone has mitts lying around.
 Use these to protect both you and your kitchen from the wrath of a hot oven.
-Tip: They can also serve as hot plates at dinner parties.
+(Yes, they’re actually more effective than a kitchen towel.)

 - Price range: $9.99–$129.95

-- Editors’ pick: Cuisinart Chef’s Classic Stainless Steel 16" Roaster with Roasting Rack, $59.99
+- Editors’ pick: Cuisinart Chef’s Classic Stainless Steel 16″ Roaster with Roasting Rack ($)

 Cooling racks help ensure cookies and other baked goods cool quickly and evenly.
 A quality rack is also great for getting the perfect crisp on Colonel Sanders’-style breaded meats by eliminating sogginess.